If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 Try three monthly updates.

 Do not refine the system.
-Do not add detail.
-Do not judge yourself.

 Just look once a month.